 - Open doors and windows - if it's dryer outside, you can open windows and doors to circulate airflow to speed up the drying process.

 - Contact Mr. Restore - simply opening the doors and windows is not enough to correctly dry a home and could lead to mold or mildew damage.
 You will need a professional restoration company with industrial-grade equipment to ensure your home is dried correctly and completely.

 - Use electricity - turn off your power in order to prevent electrical shock.
 The water could easily run into your electrical circuit

 - Lift or remove carpeting - leave this to the professionals.
 You may cause additional damage to your home or yourself if you attempt to restore your carpet on your own

 - Use bleach or any other cleaning products on the affected areas - again, leave this to the restoration professionals

-- Attempt to repair the burst pipe yourself – attempting to fix the pipe yourself could lead to potential damage to yourself, it is often not safe.
+- Attempt to repair the burst pipe yourself - attempting to fix the pipe yourself could lead to potential damage to yourself.
+It is often not safe.
 In order to prevent further damage, you should contact a professional plumber

-- Apply heat – You may have heard that it is a good idea to apply heat to a burst or frozen pipe.
+- Apply heat - You may have heard that it is a good idea to apply heat to a burst or frozen pipe.
 What many people do not know is that this could cause even more damage.
-It is best to let the professionals do this, if they believe this is the best course of action.
+It is best to let professionals do this if they believe this is the best course of action.